Filing for Bankruptcy in Singapore and What Happens After That

 How Does Bankruptcy Work?

 If the debtor is declared bankrupt, all their assets (excluding protected assets – more below) will be sold and the proceeds put into a bankruptcy estate that will be managed by the Official Assignee (OA).
-The OA is an officer assigned by the court to administer the debtor’s assets and pay off their debts (more on the role of an OA below).
-Alternatively, their bankruptcy estate can be managed by a private trustee, who can be an accountant or lawyer.
+The OA is an officer assigned by the court to administer the debtor’s assets and distribute them as fairly as possible among the creditors (more on the role of an OA below).
+Alternatively, the bankruptcy estate can be managed by a private trustee, who can be an accountant or lawyer.

 Why File for Bankruptcy?